takshakt/UR-JS/docs/kb-widget-implementation-guide.md

 1. Ensure documents loaded successfully first
 2. Check console for Fuse.js errors
 3. Verify content has searchable text (not just images)
+4. Minimum 2 characters required to trigger search
+5. Check that inline search dropdown is visible (CSS not hiding it)

 #### PDF Export Fails